br0b/jigsaw-solver/README.md

-This is a C program designed to find solutions to jigsaw puzzles.
+This is a C++ program designed to find solutions to jigsaw puzzles.

 ![alt text](images/jigsaw.png "Jigsaw")